-As I walked up the hill–onto the centre of the Healing Festival–I was surprised to see nothing.
-People were gathered in small groups, vendors stationed their dried-leaf potions on the sides, and signs were put up advertising for hilot (massage).
-Nothing in this would differ from a typical probinsya fiesta.
+As I walked up the hill, people gathered in small groups, vendors stationed their dried-leaf potions on the sides, and signs were put up advertising for hilot (massage).
+I’m in Siquijor for its annual Healing Festival, nothing like your typical fiesta.
 There were even horses you can ride for 10 pesos and live music by a local guitarista.

 I was at the Bandilaan Mountain Park in Siquijor, Negros Oriental.
 That day was Good Friday and my friends (Nelia, Rachel, Mya) and I trekked up the mountains for the Healing Festival.
 The signage said: